 A person with diabetes constantly manages their blood's sugar (glucose) levels.
 After a blood sample is taken and tested, it is determined whether the glucose levels are low or high.
-If glucose levels are too low carbohydrates are ingested.
-If glucose in the blood is too high, the appropriate amount of insulin is administered into the body such as through an insulin pump.
+Following your health care provider's instructions, if glucose levels are too low, carbohydrates can be ingested.
+If glucose in the blood is too high, the appropriate amount of insulin can be administered into the body such as through an insulin pump.

 Updated by: Sandeep K. Dhaliwal, MD, board-certified in Diabetes, Endocrinology, and Metabolism, Springfield, VA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.